 Difficulty: 3/10

-When a break pad gets worn out, you may hear a squealing sound when braking and it may take longer for your vehicle to come to a complete stop.
+When a brake pad gets worn out, you may hear a squealing sound when braking, and it may take longer for your vehicle to come to a complete stop.

 4. Check Brake Fluid Quality